Gain an understanding of Fusions infrastructure services, user interfaces, and APIs.

 Managed SMS Service

-Every instance of Fusion includes our managed SMS service - we've basically done the hard (integration) work so you dont have to.
-From the moment you start using Fusion, you can start leveraging SMS messages for Multi-Factor Authentication and customer notifications.
+Every instance includes our managed SMS service - we've basically done the hard (integration) work so you dont have to.
+From the moment you start using Strivacity, you can start leveraging SMS messages for Multi-Factor Authentication and customer notifications.

 Managed Email Service

-Every instance of Fusion includes our managed Email service, so that you do not need to configure any third-party STMP servers to start leveraging Email for Multi-Factor Authentication and customer security and information notifications.
+Every instance includes our managed Email service, so that you do not need to configure any third-party STMP servers to start leveraging Email for Multi-Factor Authentication and customer security and information notifications.